ahadjixenofontos/pres-data-intersections/PITCHME.md

 <br>
 <font size="6">Director of Engagement</font>
 <font size="6">Center for Computational Science</font>
+<font size="6">University of Miami</font>
 <font size="6">ahadjixenofontos@miami.edu</font>
 <br>

 Note:
-Hello, my name is Athena Hadjixenofontos, I'm very happy to be here, representing what we now call data science, thank you for taking time out of your day to listen to us talk.
+Hello, my name is Athena Hadjixenofontos, I'm very happy to be here.
+I am trained in human genomics, and I am currently the director of engagement at the center for computational science.
+CCS is the unit of the university that provides research support in a number of ways, one of them is by providing the supercomputing infrastructure used by researchers across Schools and Colleges.

 ---